Skip to main content

 useradd -r minio-user -s /sbin/nologin

-Next up, we will need to create a MinIO configuration file.
-Typically, the most common location for this file is in /etc/.
-Make sure this location has the same permissions as the storage directory for minio-user.
+Make sure this file has the same permissions as the storage directory for minio-user.

-• MINIO_VOLUMES: is the directory (path) where your files will are stored
+• MINIO_VOLUMES: the directory (path) where your files will are stored

-• MINIO_OPTS: is multifaceted, it can include the working path of MinIO configuration, options of how to access the UI of MinIO
+• MINIO_OPTS: has a varity of uses, including the working path of the MinIO configuration, and options for how to access the MinIO UI

 MinIO Startup Script

-To allow MinIO to startup at reboot, a startup script is required.
+To allow MinIO to startup at reboot, you need a startup script.
 Download the descriptor file:

 curl -O https://raw.githubusercontent.com/minio/minio-service/master/linux-systemd/minio.service

-To ensure systemd knows of the new startup script, you'll need to reload the systemd units:
+To ensure systemd knows about the new startup script, you'll need to reload the systemd units:

 systemctl daemon-reload